bambamboole/laravel-translation-dumper/README.md

 [![codecov](https://codecov.io/gh/bambamboole/laravel-translation-dumper/branch/main/graph/badge.svg?token=PTTDMH5DSJ)](https://codecov.io/gh/bambamboole/laravel-translation-dumper)

-This package provides an option to extend Laravels Translator to write missing dotted translation keys to their respective translation files.
+This package provides an option to extend Laravels Translator to write missing translation keys to their respective translation files.
 This is especially useful if you have dynamic translation keys where static dumpers do not work.

 ## Installation